ronaldcornet/openeducationalresources/README.md

 ## Testing a script

-Doesn't work yet... - c
+Does work, but some cashing issues ... - c

 <script run-once>
 setTimeout(function(){